mozilla/addon-sdk/static-files/md/dev-guide/xpi.md

 The XPI Template
 ----------------

-The Jetpack SDK also contains a directory that contains a template for a XPI file:
+The Add-on SDK also contains a directory that contains a template for a XPI file:

     >>> document_dir('xpi-template')